yyny/libdweller/libwander/README.md

 `libwander` is a simple stack unwinding library capable of producing AS-safe backtraces.
-`libwander` can currently only resolve debug info using `libdweller`, although support for `libdwarf`, `libdw` and possibly others might at some point be added aswell.
+`libwander` can currently only resolve debug info using `libdweller`, although support for `libdwarf`, `libdw` and possibly others (like microsoft's "Symbol Server"s) might at some point be added aswell.

 For an example, see `./examples/01_stacktrace.c`.
 An example output produced by `libwander`: